Lens rigidity for manifolds with hyperbolic trapped set: Introduction

 Here the norm is the Sasaki norm on $SM$ induced by $g$.
 This setting is quite natural and `interpolates' between the simple domain case (open, no trapped set) and the Anosov case (closed manifolds with hyperbolic geodesic flow).
-Negative curvature near the trapped set implies that $K$ is a hyperbolic set, see \cite[\S3.9 and Th 3.2.17]{Kl2}, but although this is the typical example, negative curvature is a priori not necessary for that to happen.
-There is an important quantity which measures the volume of points staying a long time in $SM^\circ$, that we call non-escaping mass function, and defined for $t\geq 0$ by
+Negative curvature near the trapped set implies that $K$ is a hyperbolic set, see \cite[\S3.9 and Theorem 3.2.17]{Kl2}, but although this is the typical example, negative curvature is a priori not necessary for that to happen.

-In particular, it can be seen that ${\rm Vol}(K)=0$ is equivalent to $V(t)\to 0$ as $t\to +\infty$, see Section \ref{incoming/outgoing}.
-The following condition on $V(t)$ appears naturally

-as it will allow to define the X-ray transform on reasonable functional spaces; it is for instance satisfied if $K$ is hyperbolic and the closed geodesics are dense in $K$ (following \cite{Sm}, the flow is called \emph{Axiom A} under this density condition), and more generally if the topological pressure of the unstable Jacobian on $K$ is negative.
 We show \begin{theo} Let $(M,g)$ and $(M',g')$ be two oriented Riemannian surfaces with strictly convex boundary such that $\pl M=\pl M'$ and $g|_{T\pl M}=g'|_{T\pl M'}$.
-Assume that the trapped set of $g$ and $g'$ are hyperbolic, the metrics have no conjugate points and \eqref{impcond} holds.
+Assume that the trapped set of $g$ and $g'$ are hyperbolic and that the metrics have no conjugate points.
 If $(M,g)$ and $(M',g')$ are scattering equivalent, then there is a diffeomorphism $\phi: M\to M'$ such that $\phi^*g'=e^{2\omega}g$ for some $\omega\in C^\infty(M)$ and $\phi|_{\pl M}={\rm Id}$, $\omega|_{\pl M}=0$. \end{theo}

-In all dimension we obtain an infinitesimal rigidity result: \begin{theo} Let $M$ be a smooth compact manifold with boundary, equipped with a smooth $1$-parameter family of metrics $g_s$ for $s\in(-1,1)$ and assume that $\pl M$ is strictly convex for $g_s$ for each $s$.
-Assume that $g_s$ are lens equivalent for all $s$.
-If $g_s$ has non-positive curvature, hyperbolic trapped set and \eqref{impcond} holds for all $s$, then there exists a family of diffeomorphisms $\phi_s$ which are equal to ${\rm Id}$ at $\pl M$ and with $\phi_s^*g_0=g_s$. \end{theo}
+In all dimension we obtain a deformation rigidity result: \begin{theo} Let $M$ be a smooth compact manifold with boundary, equipped with a smooth $1$-parameter family of lens equivalent metrics $g_s$ for $s\in(-1,1)$ and assume that $\pl M$ is strictly convex for $g_s$ for each $s$.
+Suppose that, for all $s$, $g_s$ have hyperbolic trapped set.\\ 1) If for all $s$, $g_s$ is conformal to $g_0$ and has no conjugate points, then $g_s=g_0$.\\ 2) If $g_s$ has non-positive curvature, then there exists a family of diffeomorphisms $\phi_s$ which are equal to ${\rm Id}$ at $\pl M$ and with $\phi_s^*g_0=g_s$. \end{theo}